The Edmonton Road and Track Club is excited to present the Pigeon Lake FONDO on june 7, 2025!

 • If you retire from the ride please report this to a course marshal, finish line official, or the organizer.
 You will have to wait for the sweep car to come by to pick you up.

 • Please review the interactive map for the location of the finish line.
+Note that the finish line is separate from the lap.

 • There will be a couple of sweep cars which will follow the group.
 It is recommended that you bring enough tools for you to fix a flat or a minor mechanical issue, as it could be some time before a sweep car catches up with you, especially if they are helping someone else.